nsaylan/Clarusway-aws-devops/devops/hands-on/ansible/ansible-06-using-roles/Hands-on Ansible-06-using-roles.md

 ## Part 2 - Using Ansible Roles

-- Install ngnix server and restart it with using Ansible roles.
+- Install apache server and restart it with using Ansible roles.

 ansible-galaxy init /home/ec2-user/ansible/roles/apache